-The decorations from the dining room he had thought he had hidden so cleverly were carefully packed up as well.
+The decorations from the dining room he had thought he had hidden were carefully packed up as well.
 I continued this frenzy, snagging the cool Halloween tombstones, strobe lights and fog machine, my pillow he had commandeered for his bed, all the champagne flutes and wine glasses and anything else I could find until I couldn’t think of anything else I wanted.

 Well, I left him one wine glass.
 I’m not a total bitch.

 I will add with a bit of smugness that I bagged all the liquor.

 With every minute that ticked away, my gnawing fear that John would return due to forgetting his coffee or a canceled meeting faded.
 At about 8:30am, I got a rather clandestine phone call from an “Eric”.
 It turned out that Eric (his real name) was with Two Men and a Truck and wanted to know if the coast was clear, something they do for all the confidential moves.
 I informed him that that the “coast” was indeed clear, resisting the urge to add something like, “Team One, engage!”